James Blundell (physician): Later life

 He left Guy's in 1834 following a dispute with the hospital treasurer.
-He became a fellow of the Royal College of Physicians in 1838, and later published Hexametrical Experiments, or, A version of four of Virgil's pastorals... with hints to explain the method of reading, and a slight essay on the laws of metre that year.
+He became a fellow of the Royal College of Physicians in 1838, and later published Hexametrical Experiments, or, A version of four of Virgil's pastorals... with hints to explain the method of reading, and a slight essay on the laws of meter that year.

-Dr. Blundell never married, but lived with his grand niece Mary Ann Harriet Noyes.
+Dr. Blundell never married but lived with his grand-niece Mary Ann Harriet Noyes.
 From the 1871 British Census, we know he was living at 80 Piccadilly in London, but he also had a home in Westminster at No. 1 Great George Street.

 Dr. Blundell retired from practice in 1847.
-In his final years, it is said that he never rose before noon, saw patients in the afternoon, dined and then saw more patients after 8 or 9 pm.
-He always carried books with him, and was able to read them in his carriage by the installation of a special light.
+In his final years, it is said that he never rose before noon, saw patients in the afternoon, dined, and then saw more patients after 8 or 9 pm.
+He always carried books with him and was able to read them in his carriage by the installation of a special light.